arily/phpEZhtmltagger/README.md

 	<body>
 		<h1>YES! easy html tagger using php!(It's that f()king easy?????????</h1>
 		<div id="hi_i_am_div">
-			<h2 id="heading_2_inside_a_div!">I'm h2 inside the fatty div that in a array that in a array that in a array that in a array that in a array that in a array .</h2>
+			<div id="div_inside_a_div!">I'm div inside the fatty div that in a array that in a array that in a array that in a array that in a array that in a array .</div>
-			<h2 id="heading_2_inside_a_div_num_2!">I'm another h2 inside the fatty div that in a array that in a array that in a array that in a array that in a array that in a array .</h2>
+			<div id="div_inside_a_div_num_2!">I'm another div inside the fatty div that in a array that in a array that in a array that in a array that in a array that in a array .</div>
 		</div>
 	</body>
 </html>